roeeshoshani/genesis/README.md

 # genesis
 a firmware implementation for mips.

+everyone is writing a kernel for x86, it is so fucking boring, so i decided to write a more esoteric one for mips.

 ## goals
 the final goal of this project is to implement a network switch, which switches packets between its different interfaces.